CandelaTang/CandelaTang/README.md

 *Facts about me*
-⏰ I'm studying basic bioinformatics, spanish, and tennis this semester 🌿 Recently I'm reading *The Greek Way* & *Stoner (Chinese ver.)*
+⏰ I'm studying basic bioinformatics, spanish, and tennis this semester

+🌿 Recently I'm reading *The Greek Way* & *Stoner (Chinese ver.)*

 🎇 My favorite movie is *Gangster No.1*

-😢 I tend to procrastinate on school work
+😢 I tend to procrastinate on schoolwork

 ☁️ Cloudy days make me sad for no reason

 <!--